 Our u3a

-The u3a (formerly known as the University of the Third Age) is a national movement that is aimed at people who are no longer in full-time employment and who believe in the idea of lifelong learning.
-The UK has over 450,000 members and there are several million across the world.
+The u3a (formerly known as the University of the Third Age) is a national movement aimed at people who are no longer in full-time employment and who believe in lifelong learning.
+The UK has over 450,000 members, with several million worldwide.

 Our Petersfield u3a started in 1995.

 Members take part in as many interest groups as they wish.
-We cover over 60 subjects (see Our Groups) with new ones being added every year.
+We cover over 60 subjects (see Our Groups), adding new ones yearly.
 Groups mostly have between 5 and 12 members, but there is no rule, and they meet in public venues like the Community Centre and the Physic Garden Room as well as in members' homes.

-We also hold at least four meetings each month, usually with outside speakers, that are open to all members.
-These cover Science and Technology, Arts and Heritage, Health Matters and one which is specially designed to welcome new members that have subjects of more general interest.
+We also hold four monthly meetings, typically featuring outside speakers, which are open to all members.
+These cover Arts and Heritage, General Interest, Health Matters, and Science and Technology.
+There is also a Welcome meeting, held every two months, which is informal and includes tea and coffee.
 See What`s On for the latest programme.

 Like many u3as, we are a registered charity (No. 1060354).
-Members are elected annually to a management committee to act as our Trustees.
-Meet the current team: Management Committee 2023-24
+Members are elected annually to a management committee, which acts as our Trustees.
+Meet the current team: Management Committee 2025/26

 All members are expected to actively contribute to ensuring that our u3a continues to meet its objectives.